TobiasNickel/tXml/README.md

 In node and browserify, run **"npm install txml"** in your project and then in your script you require it by `const txml = require('txml');` or in typescript `import * as txml from 'txml';`.

+For specially small builds using modern module bundlers like rollup or webpack you can import `txml/txml` or `txml/dist/txml`.
+This will not add the transformStream into the bundle and with that exclude the Node.js files.

 ## Methods

 ### **txml.parse** *(xmlString, options)*